 Most approaches in the literature guarantee closed-loop stability based on Assumption~\ref{ass:ocp} combined with additional assumptions on the compactness of the constraint sets $\mathbb{X}_i$ and $\mathbb{U}_i$, the design of terminal constraints and terminal penalties, and initial feasibility of the OCP.
 Here, we omit the design of specific terminal ingredients and instead focus on the numerical implementation and the experimental validation.
-Instead we refer to \citep{Conte2016} for the design of terminal ingredients in DMPC.
+Instead we refer to \citep{Conte2016} and \citep{Darivianakis2019} for the design of terminal ingredients in DMPC.
 Moreover, we allow for a non-convex set $\mathbb{X}_i$ as this enables guaranteeing collision avoidance via encoding minimum-distance requirements between robots in tailored constraints.

-Algorithm~\ref{alg:DMPC} summarizes the considered distributed MPC scheme.
+Algorithm~\ref{alg:DMPC} summarizes the considered DMPC scheme.
 Per MPC step, each robot first measures its current position $x_i(t)$.
 Then, the robots solve OCP~\eqref{ocp} cooperatively using a decentralized optimization method.
 The second element $u_i^1$ of the optimal open-loop input trajectory $\boldsymbol{u}_i^\star$ is then chosen as input $u_i(t+\Delta t)$ in the next MPC step.

 \begin{rem}[Compensation of computational delay]\phantom{The} The careful reader will notice that~\eqref{ocp:x0} imposes an initial condition on the input.
 This choice allows to compensate the computational delay of Steps 3 and 4 of Algorithm~\ref{alg:DMPC}.
 Solving the OCP in decentralized fashion can take a substantial fraction of the samping interval due to the iterative nature of decentralized optimization methods and due to communication latencies between robots.
 Applying $u_i^1$ in the next MPC step instead of applying $u_i^0$ in the current MPC step compensates for the inevitable computational delay~\citep{Findeisen2006}.
 This approach therefore requires the combined execution time for Steps 3--5 of Algorithm~\ref{alg:DMPC} to be less than $\Delta t$. $\square$ \end{rem}